hoyon/mpv-mpris/README.md

 ## Install

-Packages are available in a several [distributions](https://repology.org/project/mpv-mpris/versions).
+Packages are available for many [distributions](https://repology.org/project/mpv-mpris/versions).

-For 64-bit x86 Linux a pre-built version is [available](https://github.com/hoyon/mpv-mpris/releases)
-and can be copied into one of the mpv scripts dirs documented above.
+For 64-bit x86 Linux a pre-built version is [available here](https://github.com/hoyon/mpv-mpris/releases) and can be copied into one of the mpv scripts directories documented above.

-The self-built `mpris.so` file can be installed with `make install` and will be installed to the appropriate mpv scripts dir for your current user or to the mpv system wide scripts dir for all users when you install as root.
+A self-built `mpris.so` file can be installed with `make install` and will be installed to the appropriate mpv scripts directory for your current user or to the mpv system wide scripts directory for all users when you install as root.

 ## Build